-Miss Boosaba Daorueng or Miss Suwimon Chungjotikapisit has to co-sign with one of the following Directors: Mrs. Saithip Montrikul Na Audhaya or Mr. Phawit Chitrakorn or Mr. Fahmai Damrongchaitham, on the document with a Company's seal.
+Miss Boosaba Daorueng or Miss Suwimon Chungjotikapisit has to co-sign with one of the following Directors: Mr. Phawit Chitrakorn or Mr. Fahmai Damrongchaitham, on the document with a Company's seal.

 Duties and Responsibilities of the Board of Directors